 Thanks to the variety of models available, you can be specific as to what you are looking for.
 Doing so will ensure you get your perfect coffee grinder.

 Just check the letter following 1Zpresso (e.g. JX Pro) to know which series you are looking at:

 • Q Series: Fits perfectly into the AeroPress plunger for ease of use.
 This small manual grinder is, in fact, the smallest model making it very compact and portable.
-(Examples: Q1 and Q2)
+(Examples: 1Zpresso Q2, previously Q1)

 • J Series: The large capacity offers some of the best value in coffee grinding.
-Model variations for pour over (JX) and espresso (JE, JE-Plus, and JX-Pro).
-So, the 1Zpresso JX Pro vs JX manual coffee grinder decision comes down to your preferred coffee style.
+Model variations for pour over (JX) and espresso (JE, JE-Plus, JX-Pro, and J Max).
+So, deciding between 1Zpresso JX Pro vs J Max vs JX comes down to your preferred coffee style – pour over or espresso.

 • K Series: External grind adjustment dial with 90 clicks to intuitively and quickly set your ideal grind size.
-The specialized K Burr is heptagonal shaped, ideal for a variety of brewing methods (Examples: K-Pro and K-Plus).
+The specialized K Burr is heptagonal shaped, ideal for a variety of brewing methods (Examples: K-Pro, K-Plus, and the latest K-Ultra).

 • Z-Pro Series: Red Dot Design Award Winner (2018) due to the introduction of the external adjustment ring, just like you would expect on an electric grinder.

 Whilst the Q series has the smallest grinders, none are overly bulky.
 So, no matter which 1Zpresso coffee grinder you opt for, you are guaranteed a high-quality travel hand grinder.